LSSTDESC/start_paper/{{cookiecutter.folder_name}}/README.md

 ## Automatic PDF Sharing

 The `.travis.yml` file in this folder will cause [travis-ci](http://travis-ci.org) to compile your paper into a PDF in the base repo at GitHub every time you push a commit.
-The paper will appear as:
+The paper should appear as:

 **https://github.com/DarkEnergyScienceCollaboration/{{ cookiecutter.repo_name }}/tree/pdf{{ cookiecutter.folder_name }}.pdf**